rooklift/nibbler/README.md

 # Advanced engine options

+All Leela's UCI engine options can be set in two ways:

+* Leela automatically loads options from a file called `lc0.config` at startup - see [here](https://github.com/LeelaChessZero/lc0/blob/master/FLAGS.md).
-All Leela's UCI engine options can be set in two ways: in the options part of Nibbler's own `config.json` file (which you can find via the App menu) or in a file called `lc0.config` in the same folder as Leela - for info about how to use that, see [here](https://github.com/LeelaChessZero/lc0/blob/master/FLAGS.md).
+* Nibbler will send UCI options specified in Nibbler's own `config.json` file (which you can find via the Dev menu).

 See also [this list of UCI options](https://github.com/LeelaChessZero/lc0/wiki/Lc0-options) supported by Leela.